Catherine Rielly, Ph. D.

 She currently spends her time learning about law, finance, and public policy development.
 She also studies the impact of events, social expectations, laws, and religions on families in different regions of the world and times in history.

-Sasha has a BA in English and Comparative Literature from San Jose State University and is a Massachusetts Notary Public.
+Sasha has a BA in English and Comparative Literature from San Jose State University.
+She is a NALA Certified Paralegal and Massachusetts Notary Public.

 Connect with Sasha on LinkedIn!